This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 Truth: While there has been some research into all-natural period control methods, like drinking lemon juice or apple cider vinegar, none of these methods have been proven to work.

 Adding a little lemon juice or apple cider vinegar to a glass of water can be beneficial for your health in other ways, but it’s doubtful that they’ll have any effect on your period.
 In fact, Healthline.com suggests that apple cider vinegar can even bring your period right on time if you’ve been having issues with hormonal imbalances.

 Anti-inflammatories like Ibuprofen do not stop periods; there are medications which can be used to stop period flow, but these are usually given under the care of a Gynaecologist.
 Medications like Ibuprofen or Naproxen are methods of which we’d suggest steering clear.
 While it’s certainly okay to occasionally take over-the-counter pain meds for period pain, these medicines can weaken the stomach lining and put undue pressure on your kidneys.
 We’d recommend an ultrasound scan to make sure women have no other problems before considering this.

-You’d have to imbibe a lot of NSAIDs, which thin the blood, to have any effect on your period.
+While NSAIDs can’t stop or reduce periods, they can help reduce period pains.
 Never take more NSAID pills than your doctor recommends for pain relief, as these meds can be dangerous when taken in large quantities.
 We hope you’ll just pop in a period cup during your next period and wait out your natural cycle.
 Your body will thank you in the end.

 Facts checked by: